‘Miracle on 34th Street’ had quite possibly the strangest trailer for a Christmas movie - NewsBreak

 (NEXSTAR) – One of the all-time greatest Christmas movies was actually a summer blockbuster.

-In fact, it wasn’t even released in the months preceding Thanksgiving or Christmas, but rather in the summer of 1947.

 “The picture was finished in February 1947,” wrote Maureen O’Hara, the movie’s lead actress, in an autobiography released in 2004. “[Producer Darryl Zanuck] wasn’t sure it would be a success, and so he had it released in June, when movie attendance is highest, rather than wait for Christmas.
-In fact, the publicity campaign barely talked about Christmas at all.”Travis Scott seltzer discontinued, says report
+In fact, the publicity campaign barely talked about Christmas at all.”A future ‘SNL’ star was almost cast in ‘Home Alone’ — but he blew his audition

 O’Hara isn’t exaggerating.
 Early promotional materials for “Miracle on 34 th Street” focused more on the smiling faces of O’Hara co-star John Payne, with nary a snowflake between them.
 The film’s other stars, Natalie Wood and Edmund Gwenn — the latter of whom played Kris Kringle — were relegated to the background of the poster .